Flies

 Wings: One pair of clear or grayish-colored wings with patterns of light and dark markings (difficult to see with the naked eye due to their size)

-Fungus Gnats
+Dark-Winged Fungus Gnats

-Size: 1/16–1/8 inch long (1.5–3 mm); smaller than the thickness of a phone charging cable
+Size: 1/16–1/8 inch long (1–3 mm); about the length of a crayon tip

 Shape: Tiny, mosquito-like body with a long, slender abdomen, thread-like antennae, 6 long legs, and 1 pair of wings

-Legs: 6 legs that are long and slender
+Legs: 6 legs; long and spindly

 Antennae: Long, thread-like antennae

-Head: Small head with moderately prominent compound eyes
+Head: Small head with large, compound eyes

 Body: Thin, delicate-looking body with a long, slender abdomen; resembles a tiny mosquito